The Complete Guide to Branded Campaigns in Google Ads

 • Write ad copy that reflects your brand tone and value proposition.

-• Include brand name in headline and description for maximum relevance.
+• Pin branded headlines in line one and include the brand name in the description for maximum relevance.

 • Highlight new offers, features, or proof points (e.g., testimonials, stats).